jimbike/rapidsnordic/rapidsnordic-astro/src/content/announcements/2025-12-10-wax-session.md

 ### Parent Volunteers Needed!

-We need parent volunteers to help prepare skis for tomorrow's race at 8551 Grand Ave, Duluth, MN 55808.
+We need parent volunteers to help prepare skis for the Dec 11th race at 8551 Grand Ave, Duluth, MN 55808.

 ### What to Bring
 - Skis that need waxing (labeled with athlete's name)